Day 147

 ‘Saul told his son Jonathan and all the attendants to kill David.
 But Jonathan was very fond of David and warned him…’

-David was having a tough time as many of us have experienced over the last months.
+David was having a tough time, as we all do at different times in our lives.
 He had been faithfully serving God and Saul his king.
 Yet whatever he did he couldn’t please his boss (Saul).
 The only thing David could do was to keep on doing what was right.
 He didn’t seek revenge or justice.
 Eventually, God did vindicate him, and he will vindicate us.

 Verse of the Day